Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 The ***decision to operate its own blockchain*** introduces **unnecessary overhead** and complexity without providing a clear advantage over utilizing existing, more established blockchain platforms.
 Actually it makes it **less interoperable with the wider blockchain ecosystem**.

-Finally, the *capped emission schedule*, coupled with the absence of direct payment for services, creates an **unsustainable long-term economic model**.
+Finally, the capped emission schedule, coupled with the absence of direct payment for services, creates an **unsustainable long-term economic model**.
 As emissions decrease, **miners**, who bear the primary computational costs, **will inevitably leave the network** when rewards no longer cover their expenses.

 The recent **dTao upgrade** was marketed as solving some of the problems with the oligopoly and collusion but unfortunately in our view as well as early insights from within the Bittensor ecosystem this turns out to be a move that **adds complexity to the system** but **doesn’t solve the core issues Bittensor faces**.
 The main reason being that any form of **staking which in its nature is a financial and speculative task**, **can’t be a good metric** of real world utility of real tech products. **Only real customers using and most importantly paying for these products can be an effective judge of their value.**